 The right hand is irrelevant, so use the right hand thumb alone, or a pick of course.

 Do each of the six tasks for 45 to 60 seconds without intermission.
-Time them with your eye on an ordinary watch or clock, and dont stop or pause between them for any reason.
+Time them with one eye on an ordinary watch or clock, and don’t stop or pause between them for any reason.
 Try to play the slur as loudly as you can, and all notes should be precisely even in time.
 Too much speed is the main problem with slurs in performance.
-John Williams explanation is that the lack of necessity to coordinate the right hand with the left is the cause.
+The lack of necessity to coordinate the left hand with the right is the probable cause.
 It makes no sense whatever to work at trying to get a faster tempo.
 Do not on any account change the order of the tasks to reduce fatigue.
-A few weeks at 13½ to 18 minutes a week will make you very good at this.
+A few weeks at 13½ to 18 minutes per week will make you very good at this.

 Start with the 3rd finger at the 11th fret.
 Parentheses indicate the string.
 Your 3rd finger moves from string to string but always is at the 11th fret.
 You hammer on the 12th fret.
-Instead of ⌢ or ⌣ I am using ~.
+Here the tilde ~ indicates a slur.

 (1) (2) (3) (2) (3) (4) (3) (4) (5) (4) (5) (6)